ECM Casa V Review: Compact Machine, Top-Quality Espresso

 The most obvious is that the Casa V has a brew pressure gauge.
 This is something not found on the Silvia or some other popular models in this class, like the Gaggia Classic Pro or the Bezzera New Hobby.
-Though you can’t play with flow profiling, the gauge is an excellent way to analyze how well you’ve dialed in your grind, dose, and tamp.
+Though you can’t play with flow profiling, the gauge is an excellent way to analyse how well you’ve dialled in your grind, dose, and tamp.

 Another OUTSTANDING FEATURE of the ECM Casa V is the accessibility of the over pressure valve.